MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/Storage-Spaces-Fault-Tolerance.md

 ## Mirror-accelerated parity

-Beginning in Windows Server 2016, one Storage Spaces Direct volume can be part mirror and part parity.
+Beginning in Windows Server 2016, a Storage Spaces Direct volume can be part mirror and part parity.
 Writes land first in the mirrored portion and are gradually moved into the parity portion later.
 Effectively, this is [using mirroring to accelerate erasure coding](https://blogs.technet.microsoft.com/filecab/2016/09/06/volume-resiliency-and-efficiency-in-storage-spaces-direct/).

 To mix three-way mirror and dual parity, you need at least four fault domains, meaning four servers.